How to convert formula to text string in Excel?

 Normally Microsoft Excel will show the calculated results when you enter formulas in cells.
 However, sometimes you may need to show only the formula in cell, such as =CONCATENATE("000", " - 2"), how will you deal with it?
 There are several ways to solve this problem:

-Supposing you have a table as following screen shot shows, and you need to show the Column C with original formulas but not their calculated results.
+Supposing you have a range of formulas in Column C, and you need to show the column with original formulas but not their calculated results as following screenshots shown:

 Function ShowF(Rng As Range) ShowF = Rng.Formula End Function

-Step 4: Then click the Cell E1, and drag the Fill Handle to the range that you need.
+4. Then click the Cell D2, and drag the Fill Handle to the range that you need.

 If you have Kutools for Excel, with its Convert Formula to Text function, you can change multiple formulas to text strings with only one click.